Ate-Oh-Ate

-Ate-Oh-Ate is a Hawaiian restaurant with two locations in Portland, Oregon, in the United States.
+Ate-Oh-Ate is a small chain of Hawaiian restaurants in the Portland metropolitan area, in the U.S. state of Oregon.
+The business has two locations in Portland and another in Beaverton.
 Named after the area code 808 in Hawaii, the restaurant's logo depicts a "happy, well-fed" pig.
 Ben Dyer, David Kreifels, and Jason Owens are co-chefs and co-owners.

-Description and history
+Description

-The original restaurant was slated to open in August 2010, as of May.
-Benjamin Dyer opened the 40-seat restaurant along East Burnside Street on September 11, initially operating from 11 am to 8 pm.
-A grand opening party was held on October 19.
-The interior has high ceilings, skylights, exposed wood, a 50-foot-long mural, and "several island-themed" tchotchkes.
+Ate-Oh-Ate small chain of Hawaiian restaurants in the Portland metropolitan area, with two locations in Portland and another in Beaverton.
+The interior of the original 40-seat restaurant on Portland's East Burnside Street has high ceilings, skylights, exposed wood, a 50-foot-long mural, and "several island-themed" tchotchkes.
+The outpost in southeast Portland's Woodstock neighborhood is 600 square feet and seats 48 people.

-Dyer, David Kreifels, and Jason Owens opened a second location ("Ate-Oh-Ate 2.0") in southeast Portland's Woodstock neighborhood, in October 2016, with a slightly smaller menu.
-The 600-square-foot space seats 48 people.

-Ate-Oh-Ate offered takeout and delivery service during the COVID-19 pandemic, as of May 2020.
-The restaurant was selling branded golfing discs as a way of generating income during the pandemic as part of a partnership with Nemo Design, as of late 2020.

 Menu

 The menu includes an Aina burger with crispy pork belly, spicy mayonnaise, and kimchi relish, Spam musubi (fried egg wrapped in nori), beef short ribs, katsu chicken, and hekka.
 Vegan options include curry bowls and teriyaki grilled tofu.
 Tofu entrees are served with white rice and a green salad with sesame dressing or a macaroni salad.
 Ate-Oh-Ate also serves cocktails, beer, and shaved ice.

 For the Portland Mercury's Nacho Week in 2019, the restaurant served "tarochos" (Taro chips with Kalua pig, Longboard kimchi queso, green onion, and shaved radish).
 During the COVID-19 pandemic, the restaurant's takeout menu included a variety of options such as rice bowls and sandwiches featuring pork shoulder slow-roasted in banana leaves, Korean short ribs, grilled Korean chicken, and grilled tofu.